gatherworkshops/robotics/_courses/workshop/welcome.md

       ![Gather Workshops Logo]([[BASE_URL]]/theme/assets/images/gw_logo.png)

-      # Computer Programming
-      _Level 3: Create a complex computer program for a specified task_
+      # Robotics with mBot

     notes: |

-      Welcome to Building with jQuery!
+      Welcome to Programming with Robots!

-      This workshop is designed to introduce you to the basics of writing JavaScript with jQuery.
+      This workshop is designed to introduce you to the basics of programming robots to do cool things.

-      By the end of the workshop you will have coded and published a selection of small interactive code demos.

 ##########